hekaplex/2022_03_DSI_WD/drew.minkin@divergence.one/sql/Adventureworks Exercises/AdventureWorksDW2020 Questions.md

 ### Easy SQL Questions

 1. How many items with ListPrice more than $1000 have been sold?
+    Step 1: union Internet & reseller sales
+    Step 2: filter  > 1000 on OrderlineNumber
+    Step 3: count total ordernumber+orderlinenumber

-1. Give the Sales Territory Region Name of those customers with Total orders for the region over $100000.
+1. Give the Sales Territory Region Name with Total orders for the region over $100000.
 Include the subtotal plus tax plus freight.

-### Medium SQL Questions
+    Step 1: union Internet & reseller sales
+    Step 2: Add tax + frieght to Order Amount per order Step 3: Join with Sales Territory
+    Step 4: Aggregate by terrotory region
+    Step 5: Filter for orders > $10000

 1. A "Single Item Order" is a customer order where only one item is ordered.
 Show the SalesOrderNumber and the UnitPrice for every Single Item Order.
+    Step 1: union Internet & reseller sales
+    Step 2: aggrgate SalesOrderNumber for SUm of salesAmount and use HAVING for Count(*) = 1

+1. Show the French product description for product with Product alternate key 'FR-M94S-42'.

+### Medium SQL Questions

 1. Where did the racing socks go?
-List the product name and the Store Name for all Customers who ordered ProductModel 'Racing Socks'.
+List the product name and the State for all Customers, total orders and total amount of product  'Racing Socks' sold who ordered ProductModel 'Racing Socks' for Internet sales.

-1. Show the French product description for product with Product alternate key 'FR-M94S-42'.
+    Step 1: Join Geography, Customers, Internet Sales and Product Step 2: filter for models with 'Racing Socks' using LIKE Step 3: Aggregate by State

 1. Use the SubTotal value in SaleOrderHeader to list orders from the largest to the smallest.
 For each order show the State/Province Name and the SubTotal and the total weight of the order.